Grant Cycle: Monday, February 3rd, 2020 – Sunday, March 15th, 2020 at 11:59 pm.

-One $1,000 grant available for a project that focuses on healthy menu choices, including lessons on growing and preparing healthy food.
+Up to $1,000 available for projects that focus on healthy menu choices, including lessons on growing and preparing healthy food.
 Projects may include school gardens, field trips to gardens, markets and restaurants.
 (PreK-12)

 One $500 grant available to K-5 teachers for projects that develop elementary school children’s creativity through special projects.
 (K-5)

 Ray Davies Humanitarian Classroom Grant